mramshaw/NoteM/README.md

 device.
 So generally a good idea (much research suggests reducing the download size of an app leads to more downloads).

+#### App Signing by Google Play

+How to sign an Android app: http://support.google.com/googleplay/android-developer/answer/7384423

 #### Apple App Store

 App Store Review Overview: http://developer.apple.com/app-store/review/